Compare ETS

 Size & Phases

-A cap limits the total emissions allowed in the system.
+An absolute cap limits the total emissions allowed in the system and is fixed ex-ante.
 A cap trajectory until 2030 has been set.

 Phases in RGGI are also known as “control periods”.